-This section describes the methods used to determine $N_2O$ emissions.
+This section describes the methods used to determine N2O emissions.

-For the period 1990-1998 no plant specific $N_2O$ emission factors are available. $N_2O$ emission measurements, made in 1998 and 1999, have resulted in a country specific (CS) $N_2O$ emission factor of 7.4 kg $N_2O$ /ton nitric acid for the total nitric acid production.
+For the period 1990-1998 no plant specific N_2O emission factors are available.
+N_2O emission measurements, made in 1998 and 1999, have resulted in a country specific (CS) N_2O emission factor of 7.4 kg N_2O /ton nitric acid for the total nitric acid production.
 Because no measures haven been taken and the operation conditions did not change during the period 1990-1998, the country specific emission factor was used to calculate the emissions for that period as follows:

-$N_2O$ emissions (Gg) = CS emission factor (kg $N_2O$ /ton HNO3) \ Total production (Gg HNO3)
+N_2O emissions (ktonnes) = CS emission factor (kg N_2O /ton HNO3) Total production (ktonnes HNO3)

-Note: The production of nitric acid is expressed in ton $\mbox{HNO}3$ 100%.
+Note: The production of nitric acid is expressed in ton HNO3 100%.